UtkarshGupta17/Astra_AI_chatbot/README.md

 # *Here's how the Astra chatbot works:*

 1. **User Input**:
-   - Users can input messages either as text through a text input field or as voice messages using voice recognition capabilities (utilizing libraries like voice-to-text ReactJS library command to install- npm i react-speech-recognition / link -<href>https://www.npmjs.com/package/react-speech-recognition</href>.
+   - Users can input messages either as text through a text input field or as voice messages using voice recognition capabilities (utilizing libraries like voice-to-text ReactJS library command to install> npm i react-speech-recognition / link -<href>https://www.npmjs.com/package/react-speech-recognition</href>.

 2. **Sending Messages to Gemini API**:
    - Upon submission, the application sends the user's message to the Google Gemini API for processing.
 The API then analyzes the input and generates a response based on its natural language understanding capabilities.